 Demonstrating citizen agency

-In Tanzania, field work was on hold but we were able to conceptualiser a new design and approach involving animation and the arts for Pangani district.
+In Tanzania, field work was on hold but we were able to conceptualise a new design and approach involving animation and the arts for Pangani district.
 We also conducted an introductory visit to Nyang’hwale and have subsequently been invited back to work there, and a learning visit to Mbogwe.
 We also used animation to work with women survivors of sexual violence in Kigoma and market women from across the country to develop priority agenda.
-We also worked to breathe life into the local violence against women and children committee in Kigoma through animation to combat pattern of sexual violence that had been unearthed by community level animation there.
-We also worked to ensure civil society voices influenced the proposed government program to strengthen local governance and
+We also worked to breathe life into the local violence against women and children committee in Kigoma through animation to combat patterns of sexual violence that had been unearthed by community-level animation there.
+We also worked to ensure civil society voices influenced the proposed government program to strengthen local governance and development.

 Enabling citizen voices to influence decision-making